josephsmithberger/XogotDocs/Documentation.docc/Manual/plugins/editor/making_plugins.md

 > Warning:
 >
-> Unchecking the Activate now? option in C# is always required because,
-> like every other C# script, the EditorPlugin script needs to be compiled which
+> In C#, the EditorPlugin script needs to be compiled, which
 > requires building the project.
 After building the project the plugin can be
-> enabled in the Plugins tab of Project Settings.
+> enabled in the `Plugins` tab of `Project Settings`.
 >

 You should end up with a directory structure like this:

 @Image(source: "making_plugins-my_custom_mode_folder.png")

-plugin.cfg is an INI file with metadata about your plugin.
+`plugin.cfg` is an INI file with metadata about your plugin.
 The name and description help people understand what it does.
 Your name helps you get properly credited for your work.
 The version number helps others know if they have an outdated version;